Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_da/exercise.rst

 1. decrypting the URL string, and
 2. downloading the subject's photo.

-The algorithm has been provided as a function in the BASH script ``run_analysis.sh``.
+The analysis algorithm has been provided as a function in the BASH script ``run_analysis.sh``.

 Tasks
 =====